Cropped shot of a red residential apartment building with balconies,

 The Bottom Line

-Home buyers who don’t qualify for conventional loans because of income thresholds or credit score requirements can receive a mortgage through the FHA.
-While borrowers can purchase fixer-uppers through 203(k) loans, 203(b) loans are for homes that are move-in ready or only need slight repairs.
-As a result, 203(b) loans don’t have tens of thousands of dollars for repair costs added, but repair escrows are available for minor projects.
+Home buyers who don’t qualify for a conventional loan because of income thresholds or credit score requirements can often be approved for a mortgage through the FHA.
+203(b) loans are for homes that are move-in ready or only need minor repairs.
+As a result, 203(b) loans don’t have tens of thousands of dollars for repair costs included with them, but repair escrows are available for minor projects.

 See rates, requirements and benefits.